From saloon murders to street brawls to the infamous New York Draft Riots, the Bowery Boys embodied the bloody history of 19th-century New York.

 OVER THE YEARS THAT THEY RULED LOWER MANHATTAN, the Bowery Boys were many things.
 They were volunteer firemen and butchers, mechanics and tradesmen, upstanding citizens and members of one of the most infamous gangs in the history of New York City.

-In the words of author Peter Adams, “It would be a mistake to identify the Bowery Boys as a specific group at a specific time… there were several gangs who referred to themselves as the Bowery Boys at various times under different leaders during the antebellum years.”
+In the words of author Peter Adams in The Bowery Boys: Street Corner Radicals and the Politics of Rebellion, “It would be a mistake to identify the Bowery Boys as a specific group at a specific time… there were several gangs who referred to themselves as the Bowery Boys at various times under different leaders during the antebellum years.”

 Though the Bowery Boys followed all walks of life during their 19th-century reign, perhaps the most important thing that they were was New Yorkers.
 Specifically, they were native New Yorkers born and raised.
 And as far as they were concerned, people who didn’t meet those criteria were not worth associating with.